logicguy1/The-Cookbook/Desserts/Chokolade bread/README.md

 You have lots of small well tasting cakes congrats

 ## Discussion
-You can add more or less cocoa powder according to your taste, you can add pretty much anything as topping or just nothing.
-You can also use 150 grams almond flour instead of flour.
+You can add more or less cocoa powder according to your taste, you can add pretty much anything as topping or just nothing. i haven't tried it myself but i have been told you can use 150 grams almond flour instead of flour.